Wearables went mainstream

 Even more so than the fitness trackers we featured earlier, diagnostic AI can help ease the pressure on over-burdened healthcare professionals and systems.
 IBM are currently doing brilliant things with Watson, do go and check it out.

 It’s fair to say that the 2010s saw technology advance at faster speeds than ever before, and the 20s show signs of being even faster still.
-We’re excited to see how many lives will be saved and improved in the next ten years.
+As a medical communications agency, we’re excited to see how many lives will be saved and improved in the next ten years.